techgrounds/techgrounds-techgroundsStudent/Project-01_Cloud_Documentatie/meeting.md

 Network:
-Only 1 NSG per Virtual Network? or do you want to add extra NSG in the future?

 IP range for the NSG, /24 seems very big for just one server per NSG.
 Is the NSG sufficient as a firewall?
 Has the peering full access or are there ports blocked by default?
-Why does the client want the webserver in AvailZone 1 and the Mngmntserver in AvailZone 2?

 Webserver:
 Preferred distribution
-Preferred size (compute power)
-Disk type, ssd/hdd lrs/grs
-What is the required uptime for the webserver
-What is the reasoning that the Webserver and Admin server are put in different regions in the diagram attachment?
-Can the webserver and admin server deploy in the same resource group?

 Adminserver:
 Preferred distribution
-Preferred size (compute power)
-Disk type, ssd/hdd lrs/grs
-What is the required uptime for the webserver

-General:
-What regions allowed for deployment?
-What type of storage for the postDeploymentScripts?
-Could the product owner elaborate on the specific goals and benefits the company aims to achieve through this transition to the cloud?

-RBAC:
-What roles are there in the organization?
-What is everyone allowed to do?